on3snowysnowman/Tundra/README.md

 ## Installation

-**Installation process is not complete for the Engine yet, nothing will be installed to disk.**

-TUNDRA uses **CMake** as its build system and expects GLFW to be installed system-wide.
+TUNDRA uses **CMake** as its build system and expects the GLFW and FreeType libraries to be installed system-wide.

 ### Prerequisities